xenharmonic-devs/sonic-weave/documentation/interchange.md

 ```

 ### Not-a-number
-The special combination `[1 1>@0.inf` indicates a value that can't be interpreted as an interval.
+The special combination `[1 1>@0.inf` indicates a value that cannot be interpreted as an interval.
 ```ocaml
 [1 1>@0.inf "asin(2)" niente
 ```

 ## Example
-See [examples/interchange.sw](https://github.com/xenharmonic-devs/sonic-weave/blob/main/examples/interchange.sw) for various extreme values supported by the original SonicWeave runtime.
+See [examples/interchange.sw](../examples/interchange.sw) for various extreme values supported by the original SonicWeave runtime.

 ```ocaml
 (* Created using SonicWeave 0.4.0 *)